 They're more aggressive just before spawning, during spawning, and when protecting their eggs and babies.

-They're called Eartheaters not because they eat earth, but because they take large mouthfuls of small gravel and sift out food particles to eat.
+They're called Eartheaters, not because they eat earth, but because they lake large mouthfuls of small gravel and sift out food particles to eat.

 In this way they help keep the gravel cleaner, which is a big benefit in many aquariums with gravel.

 Compatibility: Some recommended tank mates include catfish like Pictus Cats, Plecostomus, and most other fish that are not too aggressive.

 Even small fish like Cory Catfish are not bothered by Eartheaters.